Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 Valletta is the capital of Malta and it’s known for its fascinating history and stunning architecture.
 It is fairly small and can be explored on foot in just a few hours either with a walking tour or on your own.

-First, you should make sure to visit the Upper and Lower Barrakka Gardens and admire the beautiful and colorful Maltese balconies.
+First, you should make sure to visit the Upper and Lower Barrakka Gardens and admire the beautiful and colorful Maltese balconies – they’re some of the best free things to do in Valletta.

-Also, don’t miss the firing of the cannons which happens every day at noon on the Saluting Battery, which is located just below the Upper Barrakka Gardens.
+Also, don’t miss the firing of the cannons which happens Monday to Saturday, twice a day (at noon and at 4 PM) on the Saluting Battery, which is located just below the Upper Barrakka Gardens.

 For a small donation, you can go down on the terrace and witness the firing from up close, while also receiving some information about this tradition and the mechanics of the cannons.